import libraries

 with open(cache_pickle, 'wb') as f:

-pickle.dump(model, f)
+pickle.dump(model, f)else:

 print("reading model from disk")

-model = pickle.load(open(cache_pickle, 'rb'))
+= pickle.load(open(cache_pickle, 'rb')) model

 reading model from disk

-We can simulate data with scipy.stats.binom.
+.
 If we have no truncation on the data, different experiments do not matter.
 If the coin was flipped 20 times in a hundred experiment, it is the same as one experiment of flipping it 2000 times.

-theta = 0.63
+= 0.63

-N = 100
+theta = 100

-n_i = np.ones(N, dtype=int)*20
+N = np.ones(N, dtype=int)*20

-k_i = stats.binom.rvs(n=n_i, p=theta)
+n_i = stats.binom.rvs(n=n_i, p=theta)

-data = dict(N=N, n=n_i, k=k_i)
+k_i = dict(N=N, n=n_i, k=k_i)

 # combine all experiment to one

-data_one = dict(N=1, n=[n_i.sum()], k=[k_i.sum()])
+= dict(N=1, n=[n_i.sum()], k=[k_i.sum()])

-ropt = model.optimizing(data=data)
+= model.optimizing(data=data)

-ropt_one = model.optimizing(data=data_one)
+ropt = model.optimizing(data=data_one)

-print('theta from {} experiments of {} flips = {:.3f}'.format(N, n_i[0],ropt['theta']))
+ropt_one print('theta from {} experiments of {} flips = {:.3f}'.format(N, n_i[0],ropt['theta']))

 print('theta from {} experiments of {} flips = {:.3f}'.format(1, n_i.sum(),ropt['theta']))